+Traditionally the World Weather Watch, Global Telecommunications System (GTS) of the World Meteorological Organization (WMO) has provided data dissemination services for operational meteorology and oceanography.
+While the ocean observing system has derived immense value through this association, significant problems have become apparent.
 The next ten years will see today's operational data distribution systems evolve to embrace far greater use of the Internet.
-Traditionally the World Weather Watch, Global Telecommunications System (GTS) of the WMO has provided data dissemination services for operational meteorology and oceanography.
-While the ocean observing system has derived immense value through this association, significant problems have become apparent.
 We must ensure that data and metadata can never be dissociated.
-For example, a BUFR file containing an ocean observation that is distributed on the GTS in real time must have an iron-clad linkage to the metadata that contains the manufacturer, model, and calibration history of the sensor and platform that generated the observation.
+For example, a BUFR (Binary Universal Form for the Representation of file containing an ocean meteorological data) observation that is distributed on the GTS in real time must have an iron-clad linkage to the Internet-based metadata that contains the manufacturer, model, and calibration history of the sensor and platform that generated the observation.

 Currently the GTS messaging formats do not include detailed sensor metadata.
-However, JCOMM has mandated [25] that by 2012 messaging on the GTS will switch from the old ASCII driven codes to Table Driven Code (TDC) formats such as BUFR, and its ASCII cousin, CREX.
+However, WMO has mandated [25] that by 2012 messaging on the GTS will switch from the old ASCII (American Standard Code for Information Interchange) driven codes to Table Driven Code (TDC) formats such as BUFR, and its ASCII cousin, CREX.
 These TDC formats will support enhanced metadata content by referencing external tables describing the data.
 A BUFR message might contain a code, or descriptor, that references an entry in a table that defines the name, size, and units for the upcoming data packet.
 This design makes BUFR flexible, but also potentially complicated.
 There is a similar need to define the templates that encode particular data types.
 For example, an operational template for XBTs, defines the subset of descriptors from the tables that will be used to describe all XBT observations.